Beyond a Textbook Example: Full Sail’s Instructional Design Master’s Program Offers Innovative Solutions for Educators

 Enter Full Sail's Instructional Design and Technology master's degree program.
 According to program director Don Larson, the curriculum is designed not only to bring educators up to speed on the latest instructional design theories and practices but to also provide them with strategies for evolving those practices down the line.

-“We serve a lot of educators who teach one subject and wish to make the leap to teaching something else, or to working with a different age group or demographic.
-We talk about theory at all levels, and so we’re giving people a foundation that they can use to do it all,” says Larson.
+"We serve a lot of educators who teach one subject and wish to make the leap to teaching something else, or to working with a different age group or demographic.
+We talk about theory at all levels, and so we're giving people a foundation that they can use to do it all using some of the new tools that are currently available to the industry." says Larson.

 The program kicks off with a four-week long mastery course in personal development and leadership skills.
 From there, the focus shifts to cover the three main learning styles: visual, auditory, and kinesthetic.